 1. Where to find Visibility & privacy

-The Visibility & privacy settings require admin-level access to configure.
-To navigate there, go to Admin User Management Visibility & privacy.
-Any changes made take effect immediately after clicking Save.
+Go to Admin > User Management > Visibility & privacy.
+Any changes take effect immediately after clicking Save.
 Use Reset to discard unsaved changes and revert to the last saved configuration.

 2. Visibility settings